rsnoyman/thesis_code/README.md

-Code examples from my thesis 'A Proof of Quantumness'
+Code examples from my honours thesis 'A Proof of Quantumness'